Fair Work Act changes: Protecting Worker Entitlements

 When a workplace determination covering an employee is made, the previous enterprise agreement no longer applies to that employee.

-The Fair Work Commission is the national workplace relations tribunal.
+The Fair Work Commission is the national workplace relations tribunal and registered organisations regulator.

 Protections for migrant workers